Certain plants and seeds, including berries and flaxseeds, contain compounds that function as phytoestrogens.

-Interestingly, one study found that the consumption of sesame seed powder may affect estrogen levels in postmenopausal women (
+Interestingly, a small 2006 study found that the consumption of sesame seed powder may affect estrogen levels in postmenopausal women (

-The women in this study consumed 50 grams of sesame seed powder daily for 5 weeks.
-This not only increased estrogen activity but also improved blood cholesterol (
+Study participants consumed 50 grams of sesame seed powder daily for 5 weeks.
+This not only increased estrogen activity but also improved blood cholesterol levels (

 Garlic is a popular ingredient that adds a pungent flavor and aroma to dishes.